pkalmane/Personal-Projects/README.md

 ### ML with Decision Trees and Random forest:
 Using Decision trees and Random Forests to analyze the BigMart sales and find out the sales of each product at a particular store.

+### Optimization technique to predict top 10 zip locations for real estate in the US:
+Used non-linear programming methods and sensitivity analysis by identifying factors & constraints to predict top 10 locations as the US for "most favourable" real estate locations

 ### Clinton Global Initiative challenge:

 ### OpenIDEO Challenges: